-How does a doctor test to see if you have STDs? – Perry*
+How does a doctor test to see if you have STDs?

-A doctor or nurse practitioner will start by asking about a person's medical and sexual history things like how many partners the person has had.
-AFter that, the doctor or nurse will examine the person's genitals.
-For girls, who have symptoms of STDs this may include a pelvic exam.
-Girls who do not have symptoms and are just getting screened for STDs as part of a routine checkup will most likely not need a pelvic exam.
+To get this history, a doctor or nurse practitioner (NP) will ask about things like how many partners the person has had.
+After that, the doctor or NP will examine the person's genitals.
+For girls who have symptoms of STDs, this might include a pelvic exam.
+Girls who do not have symptoms and are just getting screened for STDs as part of a routine checkup probably won't need a pelvic exam.

 Based on what's learned from the interview and exam, the doctor or NP may take one or more of these samples:

-a blood sample (from either a blood draw or a finger prick)
+- a blood sample (from either a blood draw or a finger prick)

-a urine sample
+- a urine sample

-a swab of the inside of the mouth
+- a swab of the inside of the mouth

-a swab from the genitals, such as the urethra in guys or the cervix in girls
+- a swab from the genitals, such as the urethra in guys or the cervix in girls

-a swab of any discharge or sores
+- a swab of any discharge or sores

 Sometimes, the sample can be tested right there in the health provider's office.
 Other times, the sample is sent to a lab and the results come later.
 It depends on the office and the type of infection doctors are testing for.